CodeDriven-Web-and-Mobile/GameMatch/terms-of-service.md

 - You authorize the payment processor to charge your selected payment method for all fees disclosed at checkout.
 - Refund eligibility is determined by organizer policies, venue rules, and applicable law.
 Processing times may vary.
 - Chargebacks or payment disputes may result in suspension of your account until resolved.

+### Coupons, Discounts, and Credits
+- Coupons, when available, must be applied **before payment**.
+- Unless explicitly stated otherwise, coupons must be **assigned to your account** and may be limited by expiry date and remaining uses.
+- Coupons reduce the price you pay but are not redeemable for cash.
+- Game Match may provide **in-app credits** (e.g., for eligible cancellations).
+Credits are non-transferable and not redeemable for cash unless required by law.

 ---